Lasso your way into Oklahoma's Western heritage and hit the trail with these sample trips.

 From saddles and boots to the coolest cowgirl and cowboy hats, stop in and browse through Langston’s Western Wear, National Saddlery Rodeo & Gifts, Shorty’s Caboy Hattery or Stockyards Merchantile, all located in Historic Stockyards City.

 Feel as though you were born 100 years too late?
 Take heart - there are plenty of places in Oklahoma to find your inner cowgirl or cowboy.
-Island Guest Ranch in Ames, located on a 5,000-acre island in the Cimarron River, offers daily horseback riding, team penning and roping, powwows, trail rides, square dancing and rodeos from April to September.
-At the Hitching Post Ranch, located in the Oklahoma Panhandle, guests can sample life as a genuine cowboy by participating in cattle drives, overnight trail rides, roping lessons and stagecoach rides.
+At the Hitching Post Lodging & Ranch, located in the Oklahoma Panhandle, guests can sample life as a genuine cowboy with guided trail rides and horseback riding opportunities.

 For all-inclusive dude ranch vacations, Western-themed lessons and cowboy activities such as roping, archery and tomahawk throwing, Meadowlake Ranch in Sand Springs offers plenty of Western fun.
 Guests of Meadowlake Ranch, located just a short drive west of Tulsa, can enjoy stays in teepees or log cabins, evening campfires and much more.